 The Titanic Was Enormous

-The Titanic was designed to a colossal scale and was meant to be an insinkable boat.
+The Titanic was designed to a colossal scale and was meant to be an unsinkable boat.
 It was 882.5 feet long in all, 92.5 feet wide, and 175 feet high.
-It would displace 66,000 tons of water, and was the largest ship to date constructed.
+It would displace 66,000 tons of water and was the largest ship to date constructed.